 When James Brown recorded the lyrics to his B-side single, “I Don’t Want Nobody To Give Me Nothing” in 1969, he had no idea it would become an anthem in the fight for equality and self-reliance in the Black community.
-The song, which encouraged African-Americans to rely on themselves instead of “America” was a powerful testament to the political activism of the R&B singer, who did not shy away from issues of literacy, drug addiction, and racial pride.
+The song, which encouraged African-Americans to rely on themselves instead of “America” was a powerful testament to the political activism of the R&B singer, who did not shy away from issues of literacy, drug addiction (detox center in LA is the best one to get rid of drug addiction completely from our lives), and racial pride.
 In the last several days, I have found myself thinking about these lyrics and their relevance to a federal court case that started this week.

 Harvard University is being sued by a group of Asian American students who are arguing that the school is unfairly capping the number of Asian students they admit to create more racial diversity in enrollment.
 Affirmative Action is, once again, on trial.
 We’ve been here before and Wisconsin has been a battleground state.
 In fact, it was one of the early fights in my career as a legislator and one that most often reminds me of the late Rep. Tamara Grigsby.

 In 2006, Wisconsin’s Joint Legislative Council established the Special Committee on Affirmative Action.
 As a member of the 13-person committee, along with Rep. Grigsby, we were directed to review state and local government affirmative action policies, to include student admission to the UW and Wisconsin Technical College System and state contracting and hiring.
 We looked at whether those policies were uniform in content and administration statewide in both local and state government, the effect on the public, and whether they were cost-effective.